Kumutoto

 A sequence of light-pole structures, trees and seats create a procession between the city and the harbour, offering a variety of opportunities for occupation and movement.

-International Federation of Landscape Architects (IFLA) Merit Award for Landscape Design in the Asia Pacific Region, 2010
+International Federation of Landscape Architects (IFLA), Merit Award for Landscape Design in the Asia Pacific Region, 2010

 NZILA Resene Pride of Place Landscape Gold Award, 2008